proso-io/knowledge-base/HTML.md

 Don’t worry if you are starting small.
 No front-end developer knows all tags or even uses them on a day to day basis.
 Everyone googles.
 So, don’t worry if you don’t remember the tags.
 Just take the gist and have fun :)

+**Note** - A lot of learning happens on our community Slack channel.
+If you aren't there already, [click here](https://join.slack.com/t/proso-io/shared_invite/enQtNjAyNjA3MzY4MDY3LWI4MDFmMzQwNjkyNjdhMGQyOTYzNjM4YTllOTkxYjI5YzY4NmFjMDhiMTM2ZWNlMGI1NzEwMzAxOTc0YTgwYzA) to join the community.